 - Head’s Award, worth 12.5% of the school fees

 All students sitting the January Year 7 entrance test will automatically be considered for an academic scholarship and all awards except for Music.
 If a candidate is interested in applying for a Music Scholarship or Music Award please indicate this on the application form.
 Once awarded, a Scholarship will remain in place throughout a student’s school career provided she maintains the expected standards.
 A Year 7 student can receive either an Academic or a Music Scholarship but not both.

-Music Scholarships and Music Awards.
+Music Scholarships and Music Awards (Year 7 entry)

-At the point of application for entry into Year 7, candidates who wish to be considered for a Music Scholarship or Music Award must indicate this on the application form.
+At the point of application for entry into Year 7, candidates who wish to be considered for a Music Scholarship or Music Award should indicate this on the application form.
 The application form for music scholarships may be downloaded using the link below, or a copy requested from the Admissions Registrar, and must be returned to the Admissions Registrar by the specified date.